Kingdom City, Missouri

 Kingdom City is a village in Callaway County, Missouri, United States.
 It is part of the Jefferson City Metropolitan Statistical Area.
-The population was 128 at the 2010 census.
+As of the 2020 census, Kingdom City had a population of 134.
 The village lies north of the intersection of Interstate 70 and U.S. Route 54.

 History

-Kingdom City has its origins in the building of US Route 40 in 1925, at the same time US Route 54 was being planned with the intention of intersecting US 40 somewhere along the route.
-The city of Fulton had hoped for US 40 to go from Columbia through Fulton and intersect US 54 in their city, but the final decision had the highways intersect in what would become Kingdom City, which was then just a rural farm and forested area south of McCredie.
-McCredie residents fought so hard for the highway that they staged a parade through the heart of Fulton with banners that read "54-40 or Fight".
-When the road was being built and huge numbers of workers were brought in to do the work, McCredie became a boom town, with future Kingdom City receiving its first gas station and a two-story hotel, which (however) burned down in 1930.
+The intersection that would give rise to Kingdom City was built in the late 1920s.
+The city of Fulton hoped that the planned US Route 40 would run from Columbia to their city, where it would intersect with the planned US Route 54.
+But residents of McCredie to the north fought for a route closer to their town, including staging a parade through the heart of Fulton with banners that read "54-40 or Fight".
+On December 30, 1925, the Supreme Court backed the Highway Commission's chosen route through a rural farm and forested area south of McCredie.

+When the road was being built and huge numbers of workers were brought in to do the work, McCredie became a boom town.
+The future Kingdom City received its first gas station and a two-story hotel, which burned down in 1930.

-Since the area had no name at the time the intersection was referred to only as the "Y", with people in Fulton wanting to name it "North Fulton" and the people in McCredie naming it "South McCredie".
+At the time, the intersection was referred to only as the "Y".
+People in Fulton wanted to name it "North Fulton"; people in McCredie called it "South McCredie".
 The Kingdom Oil Company, owned by B.P.
-(Bernard Parker) Beamer, suggested Kingdom City, in reflection of the nickname for Callaway County.
-Through the 1920s and 30s numerous dance halls, restaurants, cafés, and hotels would come and go in Kingdom City.
-In 1965, Gasper's (which became a local landmark) opened for business.
+(Bernard Parker) Beamer, suggested Kingdom City after the nickname for Callaway County.

+Through the 1920s and 30s, numerous dance halls, restaurants, cafés, and hotels came and went in Kingdom City.
+Gasper's opened for business in 1965, and presently became a local landmark.
 In 1970, the McCredie Post Office moved to Kingdom City and took the community's name.
 This was the same year Kingdom City incorporated as a village and included the former unincorporated community of McCredie.

 The Richland Christian Church was listed on the National Register of Historic Places in 2001.